christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 6. Review transaction details, and confirm if the details are correct, else reject.

-7. If you confirmed the transaction on the device, then *SimpleGUIWallet* will append the signature to the transaction and broadcast to the BitShares netowrk.
+7. If you confirmed the transaction on the device, then *SimpleGUIWallet* will append the signature to the transaction and broadcast it to the BitShares netowrk.
 The status pane will indicate if the transaction was sucessful or not.

 After the transaction is broadcast, the balances in the Assets tab should update.
 If they do not, click "Refresh Balances" to refresh them.
 Likewise, the transfer operation should appear on the "History" tab, if the transaction was successful.